Rudy Lai

 1 updates

-Ford invested heavily in AI and autonomous vehicle development, incorporating over 550 experts from Argo AI to bolster autonomous driving capabilities.
+Ford invested heavily in autonomous vehicle development, incorporating 550+ Argo AI experts into Latitude AI for advancing self-driving technology.

 2023 Q2